Shopify/ejson/README.md

    encrypted, and is useful for implementing metadata schemes.
 6. Underscores do not propagate downward.
 For example, in `{"_a": {"b": "c"}}`, `"c"` will be encrypted.
+7. Values with Version Schema 0 (e.g. `EJ[0:plaintext]`) will also not be
+   encrypted, regardless of the key name.
+These values are unwrapped on decryption.

 ## See also